 One of the following is required for those children

 Security Card, Oregon Health Plan Card, Passport, Smile Safe Kids ID, Student

 Body Card, or State ID Card.

-Basic visits will be allowed with 2 of the following: SSN card, Birth Certificate or Registration, current ID from service organizations other than military with picture and signature, current bank cards.
+Basic visits will be allowed with two of the following: SSN card, Birth Certification or registration, current ID from service organizations other than military with picture and signature, current bankcards.

 Visiting Room Conduct

-Your conduct in the visiting room is expected to conform to standards of common respectability and consideration of others.
-If you have questions, please feel free to ask the Visiting Room Officer.
+Your conduct in the visiting room is expected to coform to standards of common respectability and consideration of others.
+If you have questions, please feel free to ask the visiting room officer.

 of Corrections 291-127: Appropriate Clothing/Dress